arifislam007/DevOps_LAB/19.LAB-Kubernetes/mainfest_file.md

 # Kubernetes Manifest File

-This repository contains example Kubernetes manifest files that define the configuration for various Kubernetes resources such as Pods, Deployments, and Services.
 A **manifest file** in Kubernetes is a YAML or JSON file that describes the desired state of resources in the cluster.

 ## What is a Manifest File?